Urbanization: Nutrition

+Infections

+Urbanization has also been linked to the spread of communicable diseases, which can spread more rapidly in the favourable environment with more people living in a smaller area.
+Such diseases can be respiratory infections and gastrointestinal infections.
+Other infections could be infections, which need a vector to spread to humans.
+An example of this could be dengue fever.

 Asthma

 Urbanization has also been associated with an increased risk of asthma as well.
 Throughout the world, as communities transition from rural to more urban societies, the number of people affected by asthma increases.
 The odds of reduced rates of hospitalization and death from asthmas has decreased for children and young adults in urbanized municipalities in Brazil.
 This finding indicates that urbanization may have a negative impact on population health particularly affecting people's susceptibility to asthma.

 In low and middle income countries many factors contribute to the high numbers of people with asthma.
 Similar to areas in the United States with increasing urbanization, people living in growing cities in low income countries experience high exposure to air pollution, which increases the prevalence and severity of asthma among these populations.
 Links have been found between exposure to traffic-related air pollution and allergic diseases.
 Children living in poor, urban areas in the United States now have an increased risk of morbidity due to asthma in comparison to other low-income children in the United States.
 In addition, children with croup living in urban areas have higher hazard ratios for asthma than similar children living in rural areas.
 Researchers suggest that this difference in hazard ratios is due to the higher levels of air pollution and exposure to environmental allergens found in urban areas.

-Exposure to elevated levels of ambient air pollutants such as nitrogen dioxide (NO2), carbon monoxide (CO), and particulate matter with a diameter of less than 2.5 micrometers (PM2.5), can cause DNA methylation of CpG sites in immune cells, which increases children's risk of developing asthma.
+Exposure to elevated levels of ambient air pollutants such as nitrogen dioxide (NO2), carbon monoxide (CO), and particulate matter with a diameter of less than 2.5 micrometres (PM2.5), can cause DNA methylation of CpG sites in immune cells, which increases children's risk of developing asthma.
 Studies have shown a positive correlation between Foxp3 methylation and children's exposure to NO2, CO, and PM2.5.
 Furthermore, any amount of exposure to high levels of air pollution have shown long term effects on the Foxp3 region.

 Despite the increase in access to health services that usually accompanies urbanization, the rise in population density negatively affects air quality ultimately mitigating the positive value of health resources as more children and young adults develop asthma due to high pollution rates.
 However, urban planning, as well as emission control, can lessen the effects of traffic-related air pollution on allergic diseases such as asthma.